stephenverderame/sapl/README.md

         * `TypeName`
             * Structs and Types are their own type
     * ref
-* *None*
+* *none*
     * unit

-Types are divided into two classes, `Some` types and `None` types.
-Every type, with the exception of `unit`, is a `Some` type. `int` and `float` are also part of a smaller subclass of types called `number`.
+Types are divided into two classes, `some` types and `none` types.
+Every type, with the exception of `unit`, is a `some` type. `int` and `float` are also part of a smaller subclass of types called `number`.
 Essentially, every value in sapl is a variant that can take on one of the enumerated types or be empty.
+Type names in italics are *meta-types*, or type categories and not actual types themselves.
+Meta-types can be used to type checking as a type that is part of a meta-type *is* that meta-type.
+For example, a `float` *is* a `number`.

 A string literal can be defined with single or double quotes.
 String literals can contain new lines.